Why an Interview Portfolio Will Land You the Job (Featuring a Sample)

 You might seem qualified, but how do the interviewers know if you’ll transition well?
 Because you’ll show them exactly how you will.

-These will help the interviewers follow along; you can reference them for the context and detail you need to illustrate your expertise.
+These will help bring your accomplishments to life; you can reference them for the context and detail you need to illustrate your expertise.